unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway.md

 *Revision: {{ site.data.assets.gateway-langs-pdf.rev }}*

-Currently, there are **41** known gateway languages.
+Currently, there are **41** known gateway languages, and research is ongoing for about ten more in Eastern Europe (mostly affecting the Roma people group).
 Additional information about Gateway Languages is available [here][gl-about].
 Note that, due to their different characteristics, Sign Languages are not covered in this strategy.
 Research is still [ongoing](#ongoing-research) to determine the complete number of gateway languages.
 Please [contact us][contact] if you have updated information.
 Thank you!

 The current map and additional information is available in these formats